 Congressman John B. Anderson ran as an independent in the 1980 presidential election after losing the Republican nomination to Ronald Reagan.
 Although he didn't carry any states, he ended up doing surprisingly well in the popular vote.

 Most recently (as well as most controversially) was the run of political activist Ralph Nader as the Green Party candidate in the 2000 presidential election.
 Although he did not gain a very large percentage of the vote, he was perceived as "taking away" votes from the Democratic nominee Al Gore, splitting the ticket in key states and allowing Republican nominee George W. Bush to win the election.
-Now the claim would be laughable in any other year, but the 2000 election was so close that some analysts back then actually took it seriously as a deciding factor (well, as one of the factors, anyway).
+Now the claim would be laughable in any other year, but the 2000 election was so close that some analysts back then actually took it seriously as a deciding factor (well, as one of the many (often strange) factors, anyway).

 In the days right before the Roman Civil War, Pompey and the Senate attempted to foist two lose-lose options onto Gaius Julius Caesar: return to Rome without his veteran legions in Gaul and be crucified in court, or refuse to return, which would lead to him being declared an enemy of the state.
 With Caesar's legions spread across Gaul and the war season rapidly drawing to a close, by the time he could gather all his forces he would have found an overwhelming army prepared against him.
 Caesar, proving once again that he deserved his reputation for military genius, decided to Take a Third Option.
 He realized that the one legion he had on hand was more than the zero legions his enemies had mustered so far, and marched one legion into Italy proper.
 They conquered Rome without a fight and Caesar held the initiative for a good part of the war after that.